alfargenis/toxilab-bi/README.md

-## About BubbleClinic
+## About TOXILAB-BI

-<b>BubbleClinic</b> is an application used for the process of taking queue numbers at clinics.
-This kind of application helps in managing patient queues at clinics or health care centers.
+<b>TOXILAB-BI</b> is an application used for the decision making process of clinical laboratories.
+It includes integrated chat to generate informative reports by querying the database with the help of artificial intelligence through Google APIs.

 ## Installation